 There has been a lot of news lately regarding the introduction of the controversial body scanners in many airports.
 If the old stand up metal detectors have been replaced with body scanners, both the pet and the owner are subject to pat down.
 Again, you will remove the pet from the carrier and make it available to security officers should they decide to inspect your pet.
 Should you require a pat down, you should put your pet back in the carrier first.

 Being prepared is key to traveling with your pet.
 Give yourself plenty of time to get to your gate.
 Keep your accessories (coat, purse, laptop or other items you must carry) at a minimum so you will have free hands to handle your pet at security checkpoints.
 Take your pet out of the carrier after you have removed your shoes, belt, etc. and put your items on the table to be scanned.
-Be sure and carry a leash in the carrier to loop around your wrist to be sure that your pet cannot escape when you remove them from the carrier.
+Be sure and carry a non-metallic leash in the carrier to loop around your wrist to be sure that your pet cannot escape when you remove them from the carrier.
 Even calm pets can get nervous and scared when around groups of people and in unfamiliar environments.

 We would welcome your feedback about your experiences at security checkpoints.
 Please make a comment so that you can help others who are traveling with their pet.
 We appreciate your time.